 French (AQA)

 Teaching is divided between two members of staff who share eight teaching periods with at least one of these lessons scheduled in our Language Learning Centre for the development of speaking and listening skills, the exploration of cultural elements and for carrying out independent research.
 In addition, our French Assistant will see you once per week as part of a small group to work on speaking skills; this has an invaluable impact on our students’ fluency and confidence and enables them to become confident speakers.
 Our Library holds a large stock of French-language novels, plays, poetry, DVDs, magazines and newspapers.
-The department’s large library of French language films can also be accessed via planet eStream.
+Students can also access the department’s large library of French language films.

 Topics studied